bryanchance/scion/go/sigmgmt/sigweb/README.md

 ## Build

-Run `ng build --prod -op ../static/webui` to build the project and put the files into the default location.
+Run `ng build --prod --output-path ../static/webui` to build the project and put the files into the default location.

 ## Running unit tests